matestack/matestack-ui-core/docs/guides/800-isolated/README.md

 ## Complete documentation

-If you want to know all details about isolated components checkout its [api documentation](/docs/api/000-base/40-isolated_component.md).
+If you want to know all details about isolated components checkout their [base api documentation](/docs/api/000-base/40-isolated_component.md).